 Boulder Cupping & Manual Therapy

-Cupping, also known as myofascial decompression, is a traditional Asian medical technique.
+Cupping, also known as myofascial decompression, is a traditional medical technique.
 Cupping works to alleviate pain and tightness, improve range of motion, and aids in detoxification.

 Glass cups and a flame or silicone cups and pump are used to create suction on the skin.
 This increases blood flow and manually breaks up fascial (connective tissue) adhesions.